nephio-project/porch/docs/content/en/docs/1_overview/_index.md

 type: docs
 weight: -1
 description: >
-  Porch is a Kubernetes extension apiserver for managing the lifecycle of KRM configuration packages in Git and OCI repositories.
+  Porch is a Kubernetes extension apiserver for managing the lifecycle of KRM configuration packages in Git repositories.
 It provides a Kubernetes-native API for package operations, enabling GitOps workflows with approval gates, automation, and collaboration.
 ---

 Porch (Package Orchestration Server) was originally developed in the [kpt project](https://github.com/kptdev/kpt) and donated to [Nephio](https://nephio.org) in December 2023.
 The name "Porch" is short for "Package ORCHestration."